-If/when we unify item IDs and track IDs (and track groups and…), we will need to say that the primary item has to be an item in that MetaBox..

 What is mandatory in a file?

+https://github.com/MPEGGroup/FileFormat/issues/2

 The ISO brands in the annex talk about reader requirements (what must be supported) and the MovieBox is marked as mandatory in the informative overview table, and described as mandatory in its section.
 Is there any doubt that a file that claims conformance to these brands must have a MovieBox, or should it be explicitly stated?
 The question comes up for e.g. HEIF files; do they conform to these brands or not?